Best Ichimoku Strategy for Quick Profits

 Ichimoku cloud trading requires a lot of self-discipline.
 This is because you have to wait for the best trade signals.
 We’re going to use the default settings of the Ichimoku Cloud system.

-Now, let's take one step forward and learn how to make money by applying the Ichimoku trading rules.
+Now, let's move one step forward and learn how to make money by applying the Ichimoku trading rules.

 Note* Moving forward, we’re not going to delete the Lagging Span moving average from our charts.
 This is because we don’t base our trade decision on it since it’s lagging the price.